Do I Need to Lose Weight Before I get Liposuction?

 One of the common misconceptions about liposuction is that it is a weight loss procedure.
 However, the fact is that liposuction is not designed as a weight loss procedure, but it is meant to reduce excess fats in specific pockets of the body.
 It enhances contours and body balance and proportion, but may not reduce weight in any significant way.
 A plastic surgeon may recommend other surgeries that are specifically designed for weight loss, while liposuction may be used as an add-on surgery in such cases later on to improve contours.

 Liposuction is usually a recommended procedure for men and women whose body weight is close to the normal weight according to their height.
-If such an individual suffers from stubborn fat deposits that fail to respond to exercise and diet, a liposuction may be an effective solution.
-A sparkling or suitable candidate will have a clear idea that liposuction is not a substitute for balanced diet and regular exercise.
+If such an individual suffers from stubborn fat deposits that fail to respond to exercise and diet, liposuction may be an effective solution.
+A sparkling or suitable candidate will have a clear idea that liposuction is not a substitute for a balanced diet and regular exercise.

 Losing Weight Prior to Surgery

 Liposuction is best suited for patients with average body weight, and having superb skin elasticity and muscle tone.
 Patients with body weight up to 30 percent higher than the ideal weight may be accepted for liposuction.
 However, excessively overweight or obese patients may first have to lose weight before they can be considered for this procedure.

 The weight should have stabilized to a normal level for a considerable period of time before the surgery.
 In such cases, the surgery may have to be combined with a body contouring procedure to remove excess loose skin resulting from major weight loss.
 It is usually an intelligent idea to lose weight through natural means such as a balanced diet and a fitness and exercise program under the supervision of a professional.